gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## PMTU Considerations {#pmtu}

-The addition of the CRYPTO chunk to SCTP reduces the room for payload, due to the size of the CRYPTO chunk header and plain text expansion due to ciphering algorithm and any authentication tag.
+The addition of the DTLS chunk to SCTP reduces the room for payload, due to the size of the DTLS chunk header and plain text expansion due to ciphering algorithm and any authentication tag.
 Thus, the SCTP layer creating the plain text payload needs to know about the overhead to adjust its target payload size appropriately.

-On the other hand, the protection engine needs to be informed about the PMTU by removing from the value the sum of the common SCTP header and the CRYPTO chunk header.
+On the other hand, the protection operator needs to be informed about the PMTU by removing from the value the sum of the common SCTP header and the DTLS chunk header.
 This implies that SCTP can propagate the computed PMTU at run time specifically.
-The way protection engine provides the primitive for PMTU communication shall be part of the protection engine specification.

 From SCTP perspective, if there is a maximum size of plain text data that can be protected by the protection engine that must be communicated to SCTP.
-As such a limit will limit the PMTU for SCTP to the maximum plain text plus CRYPTO chunk and algorithm overhead plus the SCTP common header.
+As such a limit will limit the PMTU for SCTP to the maximum plain text plus DTLS chunk and algorithm overhead plus the SCTP common header.

 ## Congestion Control Considerations {#congestion}